pyccel.ast.cwrapper module#

 All declarations that need printing in the module.
 This usually includes any variables coming from a non-C language for which compatibility with C exists.

-- property external_funcs#
+- property external_funcsView on GitHub#

 A list of external functions.